 When SATC ended in 2004, Kim hinted that money was to blame.
 “I felt after six years it was time for all of us to participate in the financial windfall of Sex and the City,” she explained.
 “When they didn’t seem keen on that, I thought it was time to move on.”
 It was reported that SJP had a much higher salary than the other women, and rumors surfaced that this led to tension between her and Kim.

 However, for years, both women made sure to publicly shut down any rumors of a feud.
 “Honestly, we are all friends and I wish I saw more of Kim,” SJP said in May 2008.
 “She mentioned money and no one should vilify her for it.
 People made a decision that we had vilified her.”

-In 2009, rumors surfaced that Kim, Cynthia and Kristin weren’t even speaking to Kim, which Sarah made sure to shut down in an interview with Elle.
+In 2009 — one year after the first Sex and the City movie came out — rumors surfaced that Kim, Cynthia and Kristin weren’t even speaking to Kim, which Sarah made sure to shut down in an interview with Elle.
 “I don’t think anybody wants to believe that I love Kim,” she explained.
-“I wouldn’t have done the movie without her.
+“I wouldn’t have done the [first] movie without her.
 Didn’t and wouldn’t.”
 Kim doubled down on this in a Jan.
 2010 interview with Daily Mail.